mk-fg/name-based-routing-policy-controller/README.rst

 in there first.

 ``-P/--print-state`` can be used to check on all host and address states anytime.

+Once that works, additional instance of the script can be added to run in mostly same way, but with following two diffs:

+- ``-F/--failing-checks`` option added, and maybe interval tweaks.
+- Firewall/routing setup to send all traffic of that second instance through whatever workaround route/tunnel that is supposed to be used.

+See info on that option for more details, but gist is that running such instance can help to detect prolonged global service outages and avoid marking hosts as blocked if they just don't work anywhere due to that.
+"host-na-state" grace-interval should prevent changing state on brief outages without this.

 Also see below for an extended OS routing integration example.